Get notified of page updates

 The National Comprehensive Cancer Network (NCCN) recommends the following for cancer survivors:

-• Think about your food choices and amount of fruits, vegetables and unrefined grains you eat compared with red and processed meats, alcohol, and foods or drinks with added fat or sugar.
+• Think about your food choices and the amount of fruits, vegetables and unrefined grains you eat compared with red and processed meats, alcohol, and foods or beverages with added fat or sugar.

 • All survivors should be encouraged to: